Jojie Alcantara

 Photographer, Writer, and Artist in Davao City, Philippines

-As a photographer, she has bagged awards and is a Getty Images contributor.
-She writes a column in two newspapers, contributes to travel and airline magazines, and coffee table books.
-She is a 3-time Pacific Asia Travel Association (PATA) Gold Awards nominee in two categories, Travel Journalism and Heritage and Culture.
+She wrote a column for Manila Bulletin, and still writes for SunStar Davao since 1998.
+She was a 3-time nominee for the Pacific Asia Travel Association (PATA) Gold Awards in two categories, Travel Journalism and Heritage and Culture.